otatechie/laravel-paystack-connect/README.md

 Sellers' account numbers are encrypted in the database and left out of the model's JSON.
 Only the last four digits are stored in the clear, for display.

+To report a vulnerability, see [SECURITY.md](SECURITY.md).
+Please don't open a public issue.

 ## Configuration

 Publish `config/paystack-connect.php` to change any of these.
 Each setting is